Geology of Ecuador

 The geology of Ecuador includes ancient Precambrian basement rock and a complex tectonic assembly of new sections of crust from formerly separate landmasses, often uplifted as the Andes or transformed into basins.

-Geologic History, Stratigraphy & Tectonics
+Geologic history, stratigraphy and tectonics

 Much of Ecuador is underlain by Precambrian igneous and metamorphic crystalline basement rocks.
 The Piedras Group rocks date to the period and outcrop in El Oro Province on the western Andean slope in the southwest of the country and includes greenschist and amphibolite with small intercalations of quartz-sericite schist and quartzite, dated to 743 million years ago in the Proterozoic.
-These high-grade, polymetamorphic rocks often signs of overprinting and green hornblende with a feather-like texture is found in the amphibolite.
+These high-grade, polymetamorphic rocks often show signs of overprinting and green hornblende with a feather-like texture is found in the amphibolite.

 Mesozoic (251-66 million years ago)

 Continental and oceanic terranes began to be added to western South America in the Mesozoic.
 In north-central Ecuador, the Peltetec-Portovelo fault marks the suture between the pre-existing South American craton and the Amotape-Chaucha terrane, which partially subducted beneath a preexisting Mesozoic continental arc system.
 The Triassic mafic and granitoid rocks of the El Oro metamorphic complex and the component eclogite, blueschist and amphibolite are known as the Raspas metamorphic complex.
 This section of the terrane was previously subducted but brought to the surface with tectonic activity.

 The breakup of the supercontinent Gondwana is recorded in the Triassic in Ecuador with S-type granite plutons, followed by the intrusion of calc-alkaline batholiths in the Jurassic.

 Oceanic basalts formed in the Jurassic and Cretaceous were accreted to the edge of the continent as a separate terrane around 130 million years ago, forming a belt of basalt and diabase, together with tuff, metasedimentary and sedimentary rocks running north–south into Ecuador.